Programme

 Course learning outcomes

-On completion of the course unit successful students will be able to: Clean, transform, and analyze data Use supervised learning methods to solve regression and classification problems Perform basic statistical analysis, regression and time series analysis Use optimization methods to solve unconstrained optimization problems Use mixed integer linear programming to solve decision problems -
+On completion of the course unit successful students will be able to:clean, transform, and analyse data,use supervised learning methods to solve regression and classification problems,perform basic statistical analysis, regression and time series analysis,use optimisation methods to solve optimisation problems,use a wide range of analytical methods that are useful for data analysis and problem solving,apply these methods to real world problems using Python. -

 Description

-The course provides an introduction into analytical methods for supply chain management, such as statistical data analysis, time series analysis, supervised machine learning, as well as numerical methods for constrained and unconstrained optimization.
-Students will get a hands-on experience with widely used Python libraries, such as Pandas, Numpy, Scipy, Scikit-Learn, as well as solver libraries for optimization.
-After completing the course, students will be able to work with a wide range of analytical methods that are useful for data analysis and problem solving, and they will know how to apply these methods to real world problems using Python. -
+The course provides an introduction into analytical methods for supply chain management, such as statistical data analysis, time series analysis, supervised machine learning, as well as numerical methods for constrained and unconstrained optimisation.
+Students will get a hands-on experience with widely used Python libraries, such as Pandas, Numpy, Scipy, Scikit-Learn, as well as solver libraries for optimisation. -

 Assessment

-Grading scheme: 20 points (0-20) / min 10/20 for passing grade 40% Written exam – Comprehensive closed-book exam on theory covered during lectures.
-30% Presentation – Each group selects a comprehensive project to solve a real-world problem, for example participation in a Kaggle competition or development of an optimization model from a case study.
-Students will hand in a project report and present their results to class.
-30% Individual exercises + SC0x – Individual exercises, one for each topic covered during the lecture.
+Grading scheme: 20 points (0-20) / min 10/20 for passing grade.40% Written exam – Comprehensive closed-book exam on theory covered during lectures.30% Presentation – Each group selects a comprehensive project to solve a real-world problem, for example participation in a Kaggle competition or development of an optimisation model from a case study.
+Students will hand in a project report and present their results to class.30% Individual exercises, one for each topic covered during the lecture.
 While high-level collaboration is encouraged, each student is required to work on the exercises on his/her own. -

 Note